Namanl2001/me/content/posts/202310-kubecon-china-talk.md

 A month later, Mengjiao, a fellow Kubernetes contributor, posted a message in the contextual-logging Slack channel expressing her desire to submit a call for proposals (CFP) for KubeCon China and seeking community collaborations; I contacted her to discuss the proposal idea.
 However, we later learned of a policy stating that individuals can only participate in one talk during the Maintainer track session.
 We decided that I would submit the talk on my own, and with the help of sig-instrumentation maintainer Patrik Ohly, I accomplished that goal and submitted a CFP with the title "Revolutionizing Kubernetes Logging: Structured Logs for Enhanced Monitoring" :white_check_mark:

 And hey, it was easily accepted because the talk was in the maintainer track!
 Did you know when I got the acceptance email?
-It received it on my birthday, the best birthday present ever! :heart:
+I received it on my birthday, the best birthday present ever! :heart:

 BTW, I met and had a good long discussion with Patrik in Amsterdam - *just thought of mentioning it here* :)